Our top ten comedy writing tips from the experts

 Exercise: Think of something that has recently made you laugh and write it as if you were telling it to a friend.
 How are you going to convey it in writing?
 Give yourself 500 words and impose a ban on unnecessary elements (perhaps adverbs, adjectives, words that sound as if you ate the dictionary).

-The Comedy Women in Print Prize is open until 28 February so you’ve got time to polish your funny manuscript and make sure the humour is intact and the laughs don’t fall flat!
-And way beyond that, these top tips on how to write funny will help you brush up your comedy writing techniques and be the funny writer you want to be!
+The Comedy Women in Print Prize will announce the winners in its published and unpublished novel categories in July.
+And way beyond then, these top tips on how to write funny will help you brush up your comedy writing techniques and be the funny writer you want to be!